mahanvyakti/mahanvyakti/README.md

 ###  नमस्कार 🙏🏻, I'm Rajan !

-I'm a final year undergrad student, pursuing Computer Engineering in Mumbai.<br>

-- 👨🏻‍💻 I’m currently working on my final year engineering project.
+I'm a Software Engineer-I at ConnectWise.<br>

-- 📈 I’m currently learning Go, AWS as well as Data Structures & Algorithms
+- 📈 I’m currently learning System Design, AWS as well as Jetpack Compose
-- 🤝🏻 I’m looking to collaborate on MERN, flutter projects.
+- 🤝🏻 I’m looking to collaborate on Web/Mobile Application Development projects.
 - 📸 I love photography, so that's what I do in my free time !